 Add the BBQ sauce (I use this homemade bourbon BBQ sauce) and the diced onions to the pot.
 Then set the brisket back into the pot, nestling it in among the sauce.

 After the time is up, allow the pressure to release naturally.
-This will take 15-20 minutes.
+This will take about 10 minutes.

 When you open up the pot, you’ll be greeted with a heavenly piece of meat that is fall apart tender and ready to be devoured.